-The brood of children produced by this marriage, over the span of years from 1846 to 1864, were John Wiltrout, Melinda Imel, Caroline Wiltrout, Elias Franklin "Frank" Wiltrout, Adam A. Wiltrout Jr., Jacob Wiltrout and Nelson Wiltrout.
+The brood of seven children produced by this marriage, over the span of years from 1846 to 1864, were John Wiltrout, Melinda Imel, Caroline Wiltrout, Elias Franklin "Frank" Wiltrout, Adam A. Wiltrout Jr., Jacob Wiltrout and Nelson Wiltrout.

 In 1860, the Wiltrouts lived in Berlin, Elk Lick Township, Somerset County.

 Elizabeth's father died in Fayette County on Nov.
 12, 1861.
 Under the terms of his will, she was bequeathed the sum of $50, to be made in annual $10 payments, which were to commence eight years after his death.
 Thus in about 1869 or 1870 she would have begun receiving the cash inheritance.

 By 1870, the family had migrated to a farm near the booming industrial town of Dunbar, Fayette County.
 That year, their post office was Connellsville.

 The census of 1880 shows the Wiltrouts in Bullskin Township, north of Connellsville, with Adam earning a living as a laborer.
 Then in 1884, Adam (father or son) filed legal charges against C.A.
 Ebersole for "larceny."
 A judge heard each side's testimony and dismissed the case, assessing court costs to Adam.

 Their fates are not yet known, but at their deaths, they are believed to have been buried in what became the family plot at Mt.
 Olive Cemetery in Bullskin Township.